François-Michel Le Tourneau

 François-Michel Le Tourneau is a French geographer born in Léhon (Côtes d'Armor, France) in 1972.
 He is a senior research fellow at the French National Center for Scientific Research (CNRS).
-His work focus on settlement and use of sparsely populated areas, especially the Brazilian Amazon.
-He is particularly interested in indigenous people or traditional populations and their relationships with their territory.
+His work focuses on settlement and use of sparsely populated areas, especially the Brazilian Amazon.
+He studies indigenous people or traditional populations and their relationships with their territory.
 He has authored a number of papers in national and international scientific journals (list here on HAL-SHS, here on Researchgate or here on Academia.edu).

 Publications

-He is the author of five main books:
+Le Tourneau is the author of five main books: